Welcome to my website. In case you are wondering about my name, you can call me Sruti (pronounced as /ʃrut̪i/ or sh-ru-thi).

 In a past avatar, I was a software developer at ThoughtWorks.
 I still see myself as a developer and love reading hacker news and asking my friends to show me code they write in new languages and paradigms.

-When I am not doing something related to Computer Science, I am reading on Indian history, Indian schools of philosophy, cooking or watching/listening to classical and folk art forms of India.
+When I am not doing something related to Computer Science, I am reading on Indian history, Indian schools of philosophy, cooking and watching/listening to classical and folk art forms of India.
+Recently, I’ve started formal Sanskrit lessons through Samskrita Bharati’s distance learning program.

 A useless fact: I read, write and speak four languages, including two classical languages, Tamil and Sanskrit.
 (The other two are Hindi and English).
 I’m also a beginner spoken-Telugu student.